Fan-system/logseq-code-highlight/README.md

 ## ✨ Features

-- **🎨 Beautiful Color Themes**: Vibrant, carefully selected colors for better code readability
+- **🎨 Customizable Colors**: Fully customizable syntax highlighting colors for each code element
-- **🌓 Auto Theme Adaptation**: Automatically follows Logseq's dark/light theme setting
+- **🌓 Auto Theme Adaptation**: Separate color settings for dark and light themes
 - **💻 Multiple Languages**: Enhanced highlighting for all languages supported by Logseq's CodeMirror
 - **🚀 Lightweight**: Pure CSS-based approach with minimal performance impact
-- **⚡ Zero Configuration**: Works immediately after installation
+- **⚙️ Easy Configuration**: Configure colors through Logseq's plugin settings panel

 ## 🎯 What It Does